** This article is updated regularly. It was last updated in January 2023**

 We previously looked on the Tomedes blog at ten words that have no English translation.
-However, there are also words in English that can’t be translated into other languages.
+However, there are also English words that cannot be translated in Filipino or into other languages with a single word.
 Here are a few of the most interesting.

 Awkward is the perfect word to describe that peculiarly British blend of embarrassment, discomfort and uncertainty that arises most often in social situations when someone has said something that they shouldn’t.
 There is no direct equivalent in Italian – the closest word is ‘scomodo,’ which means uncomfortable.